 “…charismatic but also has great knowledge of the facts and law in a case, and displays first-class judgement”

-David Bradly’s practice in the areas of regulatory and disciplinary law, clinical negligence and personal injuries has seen him appearing in the Courts (including the Administrative Court), at inquests, before a wide range of tribunals and committees and at public inquiries.
+David Bradly KC’s practice in the areas of regulatory and disciplinary law, public inquiries and personal injuries has seen him appearing in the Courts (including the Administrative Court), at inquests, before a wide range of tribunals and committees and at public inquiries.
 As a former soldier David has an interest in cases involving the military.
-He has consistently been recommended in legal directories for his work in the regulatory field.
+He has for many years been recommended as a ‘Star Individual’ by Chambers & Partners for his work in the regulatory field.

 David has considerable experience in professional regulatory proceedings, carrying out advisory and advocacy work on behalf of regulatory bodies and registrants in relation to proceedings in conduct, health and interim orders committees, in appeals to the High Court and the Privy Council and in claims for Judicial Review, in the health and care sector (including medicine, dentistry, nursing, pharmacy, optometry, osteopathy, chiropractic, psychology and counselling/analysis) and before the disciplinary tribunals of solicitors, accountants and veterinary surgeons.
 He has conducted Medicines Act prosecutions in the Magistrates’ and Crown Courts.
 He has acted for and against Primary Care Trusts/NHS England in relation to National Health Service Medical Services, Dental Services and Pharmaceutical Services Contracts, in both the regulatory/disciplinary context (in the First Tier Tribunal and the Family Health Services Appeal Unit of the National Health Service Litigation Authority and in proceedings for Judicial Review) and in a non-contentious commercial context.
 This non-contentious advisory work also includes advice to legal entities on the regulatory framework applicable to proposed commercial activities.